Ruvyrom/Ruvomain-Protocol/Docs/package-list.md

 3.**Real Metrics vs. Forum Drama:**
 - 📉 Idle drain: minimal background wakeups.
 - 🧠RAM footprint: ~8 GB free out of 12 GB on Samsung One UI.
 - 🔋 Real-world SoT: 9h–10h+ validated under thermal throttling limits.
+(Hardcore (Tier3) debloat list on s24+)

 👉 **Looking for the actual, maintained code?**
 Head over to the main branch: [Ruvomain Protocol / URAAM](https://github.com/Ruvyrom/Ruvomain-Protocol) or our [Codeberg Mirror](https://codeberg.org/ruvyrom/Ruvomain-Protocol/src/branch/main)

+*I'm not imposing anything on you: I provide infrastructure, you bring your data, and you execute code that you can read.*